 In 1992, Lynda returned to the Pacific Northwest as a visiting artist at the University of Washington.
 She also began The Atomic West series which incorporated scientific instruments and laboratory glass.

-In 1997, Lynda established her studio in Seattle’s Ballard neighborhood where she created the Fossil & Ash, Mining the Ellipse, Mapping Strata, and Contemplating the Stupa series.
-The work is smaller in scale and incorporates metals with fossils, hydrostone, cement, and cast glass as component parts.
+In 1997, Lynda established her studio in Seattle’s Ballard neighborhood where she created the Fossil & Ash, Mining the Ellipse, Mapping Strata, Contemplating the Stupa, and Charting Geologic Time series.
+The work is smaller in scale and incorporates metals with fossils, hydrostone, cement, sea glass, and cast glass as component parts.

-Lynda also formally expanded her business, Rockwood Enterprises LLC, in 1997 to include sculpture conservation and consulting services.
+Lynda also formally expanded her business, Rockwood Enterprises LLC, to include sculpture conservation and consulting services from 1997 through 2014.